EasyPost/pystalk/README.md

 ## Requirements / Installing

-This software works with Python 2.7, and 3.5+.
+This software works with Python 3.6+.

 It does not support any asynchronous event loops and has not been tested with gevent.
 It's designed for simple, synchronous use.